GoogleChrome/ip-protection/Masked-Domain-List.md

 twyn.com                                         | Twyn Group                                                     | Not Impacted By Script Blocking tyroo.com                                        | Tyroo                                                          | Not Impacted By Script Blocking
-ad-stir.com                                      | UNITED Marketing Technologies                                  | Not Impacted By Script Blocking uol.com.br                                       | UOL                                                            | Not Impacted By Script Blocking usocial.pro                                      | USocial                                                        | Not Impacted By Script Blocking
+ad-stir.com                                      | UNITED Marketing Technologies                                  | Not Impacted By Script Blocking unpkg.com                                        | UNPKG                                                          | Some URLs are Blocked
+uol.com.br                                       | UOL                                                            | Not Impacted By Script Blocking
+usocial.pro                                      | USocial                                                        | Not Impacted By Script Blocking
 utarget.ru                                       | UTarget                                                        | Not Impacted By Script Blocking
 umbel.com                                        | Umbel                                                          | Not Impacted By Script Blocking
 unanimis.co.uk                                   | Unanimis                                                       | Not Impacted By Script Blocking
 unblockia.com                                    | Unblockia                                                      | Not Impacted By Script Blocking
+leadsrx.com                                      | Unbounce                                                       | Not Impacted By Script Blocking
 ubembed.com                                      | Unbounce                                                       | Not Impacted By Script Blocking
 unbounce.com                                     | Unbounce                                                       | Not Impacted By Script Blocking
 udmserve.net                                     | Underdog Media                                                 | Not Impacted By Script Blocking